 The county is a member of the Southwestern Oregon Workforce Investment Board, which assists the county and their businesses in workforce needs.
 A local workforce office is located in Brookings, at the south end of Curry County.

 A recent study by SmartAsset™ calculated the amount of money a specific person would pay in income, sales, property and fuel taxes in each county in Oregon, and ranked them lowest to highest in terms of tax burden.
 Curry County ranked number 1 in Oregon.

 There is no sales tax in Curry County.
 The general property rate is .5996/$1000.
 For a detailed list of tax rates in the county the tax roll summary or the County Assessor’s Office can help.
 For more information about Business taxes, or other taxes, visit Oregon.gov.

 Paradise.
 Curry County is known as the ‘Banana Belt’ because winters are milder than other Oregon areas.
 In winter the only snow found is high in the mountains, and although there is rain, it tends to be restricted to the winter months with just occasional showers the remainder of the year.
 Normal annual precipitation is 65 to 90 inches.

 Summer months are cooler than inland areas and attract Oregonians from around the state in search of temperatures below 90 degrees—the Curry Coast is around 75 degrees during the summer months.
 The mild temperatures are a plus for businesses that need cooling facilities/are concerned about air conditioning costs.

 Curry County is also a number one grow zone offering flowers and vegetables throughout the year.
 We are the Easter Lily capital for a reason!

-The city of Brookings, and neighboring community of Harbor, have a Chamber of Commerce, as does the city of Port Orford.
-A Chamber of Commerce is currently being organized in Gold Beach.
+The city of Brookings, and neighboring community of Harbor, have a Chamber of Commerce, as does the City of Port Orford.